Collection Development Policy

 Theology has always been a primary focus of collections at the College of Saint Benedict and Saint John’s University, due to the Catholic, Benedictine nature of the institutions, and the existence of the School of Theology and Seminary at Saint John’s University.
 We also support an undergraduate population which has two theology classes as part of the required curriculum, as well as a theology major/minor.

 Therefore, unlike in all other academic areas, in the area of theology we operate as more of a research library.
-We define research level to include all the important reference works and a wide selection of specialized monographs as well as an extensive collections of journals and indexing and abstracting services.
+We define “research level” to include all the important reference works and a wide selection of specialized monographs as well as an extensive collections of journals and databases.
 Traditionally, we have collected the following areas at a research level:

 - Christian Monasticism (originally comprehensive)